Equilibria decomposition-based comparison of reaction networks of Wnt signaling: Preliminaries

+The \emph{deficiency} of a CRN is given by $\delta = n - \ell - s$ where $n$ is the number of complexes, $\ell$ is the number of connected components and $s$ is the rank of the stoichiometric matrix, which coincides with the dimension of the stoichiometric subspace of the network.
+Finally, a CRN is \emph{weakly reversible} if each reaction belongs to a directed cycle.

-CRNs can be viewed as directed graphs where the complexes are represented by vertices and the reactions by edges.
-The \textbf{linkage classes} of a CRN are the subnetworks of its reaction graph where for any complexes $C_i$ and $C_j$ of the subnetwork, there is a path between them.
-The number of linkage classes is denoted by $\ell$.
-The linkage class is said to be a \textbf{strong linkage class} if there is a directed path from $C_i$ to $C_j$, and vice versa, for any complexes $C_i$ and $C_j$ of the subnetwork.
-The number of strong linkage classes is denoted by $s \ell$.
-Moreover, \textbf{terminal strong linkage classes}, the number of which is denoted as $t$, are the maximal strongly connected subnetworks where there are no edges (reactions) from a complex in the subgraph to a complex outside the subnetwork.
-Complexes belonging to terminal strong linkage classes are called \textbf{terminal}; otherwise, they are called \textbf{nonterminal}.
+The \emph{linkage classes} are the connected components of a CRN when viewed as an undirected graph.
+We denote the number of linkage classes by $\ell$.
+Furthermore, a linkage class is said to be \emph{strong linkage class} if for each pair $i$ and $j$, there is a directed path from complex $C_i$ to complex $C_j$, and vice versa.
+We denote the number of strong linkage classes by $s \ell$.
+A \emph{terminal strong linkage classes} is a maximal strongly connected subnetwork where there are no reactions from a complex in the subgraph to a complex outside the subnetwork.
+We denote the number of terminal strong linkage classes by $t$.